rangamboa/tech-blog/README.md

 ## Testing

-Testing of code was mostly conducted in Insomnia; error messages were parsed there and in the VS Code command line.
-My main problem has been trying to debug the "update product" route; the database does not update with the new values I pass through in the PUT.
-I also need to continue to work on the product tag functionality; as seen in the walkthrough video those were not filled out.
+Testing of code was conducted mostly in the browser.
+I am currently having a lot of trouble seeding the database to even run tests on it so not much is displayed at this time.
+I've been trying to break down and walk through the code but it is a slow process.

 ## Questions